-Ten buttons were included in the assemblage: two added shank, one self-shank, six sew-through, and one indeterminate (Figure 10.1).
-Twenty-one fasteners were also recovered during the excavation: nine grommets, five buckles (likely clasps from "wellie"-style boots), one collar stud or cuff link, one rivet, and five suspender clasps (Figure 10.2).
-Other clothing-related artifacts included 22 pieces of leather shoe(s) and six fragments of synthetic fabrics.
+Fourteen buttons were included in the assemblage: two added shank, one self-shank, nine sew-through, and two indeterminate (Figure 10.1).
+Thirty-four fasteners were also recovered during the excavation: 19 shoe eyelets/grommets, six buckles (likely clasps from "wellie"-style boots), two likely belt buckle fragments, one collar stud or cuff link, one rivet, and five suspender clasps (Figure 10.2).
+Other clothing-related artifacts included 27 pieces of leather shoe(s) and 17 fragments of synthetic fabrics.